Viatick-co/bms-android-sdk-public/README.md

         ViaBmsCtrl.stopBmsService();
     }

-    // call this method to open a device site URL inside the app public void openDeviceSite(String url) {
+    // open a device site URL (for example the site URL received
+    // upon scanning NFC Tag managed by BMS).
+Can only call after the SDK is initiated public void openDeviceSite(String url) {
         ViaBmsCtrl.openDeviceSite(url);
     }